skrape{it}

 }

-The http-request is only executed after either the or function has been called.
-This behaviour also allows to for multiple calls.
+The http-request is only executed after either the extract or expect function has been called.
+This behaviour also allows to preconfigure the http-client for multiple calls.
 If you use expect as well as extract it will only make 1 request.

 The Different Fetchers